 v. for goods or materials proposed to be purchased which are proprietary articles and/or are only sold at a fixed price

 b) Where it is intended to enter into a contract exceeding £30,000 (ex-VAT) in value for the supply of goods or materials or for the execution of works or specialist services other than such goods, materials, works or specialist services as are excepted as set out in paragraph (a) the Town Clerk shall invite tenders from at least three suppliers For avoidance of doubt the Town Clerk should use all reasonable endeavors to ensure the council shall have three tenders for consideration.

 c) When applications are made to waive financial regulations relating to contracts to enable a price to be negotiated without competition the reason shall be embodied in a recommendation to the appropriate committee to be provided with the summons.

 d) Such invitation to tender shall state the general nature of the intended contract and the Town Clerk shall obtain the necessary technical assistance to prepare a specification in appropriate cases.
-The invitation shall in addition state that tenders must be addressed to the Town Clerk, clearly labeled for the tender in question, in the ordinary course of post.
+The invitation shall in addition state that tenders must be addressed to the Town Clerk, clearly labeled for the tender in question and sent either:

-e) All sealed tenders shall be opened at the same time on the prescribed date by the Town Clerk in the presence of at least two members of Council.
+e) All sealed tenders shall be opened at the same time on the prescribed date by the Town Clerk in the presence of at least one officer or member of Council.

 f) If less than three tenders are received for contracts above £30,000 (ex-VAT) or if all the tenders are identical the Council may make such arrangements as it thinks fit for procuring the goods or materials or executing the works.